d3f4l7d/d3f4l7d/README.md

 > Replace my username "d3f4l7d" to your username if you execute .sh files.

 > [!WARNING]
-> Some .sh needs manual configuration (See echo lines of each .sh)
+> Some .sh needs manual configuration with your preferred texteditor (I love Vim.
+Yours?
+I don't know.)

+> [!TIP]
+> See echo lines of each .sh files.

 <!--
 Bio will be uploaded here...